Dando18/Dando18.github.io/_posts/2020-04-02-roofline-model.md

 $$ \text{AttainablePerformance}(\frac{1}{4}) = \min\{64, \frac{1}{4} \cdot 16\} = 4 \text{ Gflops/s} $$

-So despite having a processor, which can perform $64\cdot 10^{9}$ floating point operations per second ours only achieved $4 \cdot 10^{9}$.
+So despite having a processor which can perform $64\cdot 10^{9}$ floating point operations per second ours only achieved $4 \cdot 10^{9}$.
 That's only 6.25% efficient. _But_ a $4\times 4$ _GeMM_ is quite trivial.
 Lets look at something more reasonable like $64\times 64$.

 $$ \text{AttainablePerformance}(\frac{64}{16}) = \min\{64, \frac{64}{16} \cdot 16\} = 64 \text{ Gflops/s} $$

 So we have achieved our peak performance.
-The _GeMM_ is no longer limited by memory operations and is not limited by the processor's compute.
+The _GeMM_ is no longer limited by memory operations and is now limited by the processor's compute.
 Notice that any larger matrix size is still going to get 64 Gflops/s, since the algorithm is now compute bound.

 ## Big Ideas